 The fundamentals of endo surgery prep can quickly become complicated.
 This is why working with a qualified surgeon is valuable.
 They’ll provide step-by-step instructions to make the process simple.
 And their surgical team should be an extension of the quality service your surgeon provides.

-Creating a support system and designating a caretaker is a powerful endo surgery prep tool.
-Your support system can help with adherence to pre and post-surgery protocols and aid in preparing you for pre and post-surgery recovery.
-However, when choosing your support system and caretaker, select reliable, trustworthy, and dependable people.
-Remember you’ll be vulnerable during this process, and you need someone that can help ease your recovery. (see also My Laparotomy and Little Known Info I Wish I Knew)
+Enlisting the help of a caretaker is a powerful endo surgery prep tool.
+They’ll ensure you adhere to pre and post-surgery protocols while aiding in preparation for your surgery and recovery.
+However, it’s important to select a reliable, trustworthy, and dependable person.
+Remember you’ll be vulnerable during this process, and you need someone that is dependable and won’t take advantage of you. (see also My Laparotomy and Little Known Info I Wish I Knew)